-Victims of these cases are looking to file lawsuits for compensation and to hold companies accountable for their actions.
+Victims of these qualified retainers are looking to file lawsuits for compensation and to hold companies accountable for their actions.
 Broughton Partners can connect your personal injury law firm with these plaintiffs in need of legal representation.
-Our innovative case-acquisition platform provides case-ready claimants rather than unqualified leads.
+Our innovative case-acquisition platform provides qualified retainers to law firms.

-If your law firm is actively seeking qualified leads, then contact Broughton Partners today to learn how you can receive prequalified cases with pre-packaged case documents.
-Let our team find cases for your law firm so you can focus on fighting for justice.
+If your law firm is actively seeking qualified leads, then contact Broughton Partners today to learn how you can receive prequalified qualified retainers with pre-packaged case documents.
+Let our team find qualified retainers for your law firm so you can focus on fighting for justice.
 Find out more by calling (855) 463-1735, or fill out a quick online form for a free consultation.